 During my Volleyball Coaching Wizards conversations I’ve spoken with coaches who have worked with both male and female players.
-I always make a point of asking each of them how they approach the two genders.
-Is there any difference in their coaching.
+I’ve always made a point of asking each of them how they approach the two genders.
+Is there any difference in their coaching?
 What’s been interesting is that many have responded that they don’t really change anything.

 One of the early influences on my own coaching was Anson Dorrance.
 He’s the long-time women’s soccer coach at the University of North Carolina.
 He started off on the men’s side and for a while coached both men and women.
-As a result, he’s got some very interesting observations on the differences in leading the two groups.
+As a result, he has some very interesting observations on the differences in leading the two groups.
 They tend to disagree with the “I treat everyone the same” idea.
-Check out this discussion of his on the subject (hat tip to volleyballcoaching101)
+Check out this discussion of his on the subject.

 One of the things I can’t help but wonder about coaches who claim they are the same coaching male athletes and female ones is if there really are differences they just don’t recognize.
 I know that I am different coaching men than coaching women.
 It’s not an intentional thing for the most part.
 I don’t consciously say I’m going to have this demeanor on the court with the men and this other demeanor with the women.
 It just sort of happens.

 Listening to Anson, the other thing I got to wondering was if coaches tend to niche themselves based on whether their personality better suits working with one gender or the other.

 6 Steps to Better Practices - Free Guide

 Subscribe to my weekly newsletter today and get this free guide to making your practices the best, along with loads more coaching tips and information.